 To do that, click the microphone icon in your toolbar to start recording.
 Click the square to stop recording.
 The audio file is automatically added as a note.

 Adding Columns to Your Outline

-Another useful feature of OmniOutliner Pro is the ability to add columns.
+Another useful feature of OmniOutliner Pro is the ability to add multiple columns.
 As you’ll see, adding columns transforms your document from a plain outline into an actionable plan that you can follow and/or update.

 OmniOutliner Pro gives you six column options: